antismash/documentation/docs/understanding_output.md

 on the right.
 "Predicted core structure", a rough prediction of the overall chemical structure of a the product of a detected nonribosomal peptide or polyketide biosynthesis gene cluster is given, along with prediction details for all monomers.
 Prediction details are available for multiple methods.

-PKS AT domain specificities are predicted using a twenty-four amino acid signature sequence of the active site (Yadav et al., 2003), as well as with pHMMs based on the method of Minowa et al. (Minowa et al., 2007), which is also used to predict co-enzyme A ligase domain specificities.
+PKS type I AT domain specificities are predicted using a twenty-four amino acid signature sequence of the active site (Yadav et al., 2003), as well as with pHMMs based on the method of Minowa et al. (Minowa et al., 2007), which is also used to predict co-enzyme A ligase domain specificities.
 NRPS A domain specificities are predicted using both the signature sequence method and the support-vector machines-based method of NRPSPredictor2 (Rausch et al., 2005 & Röttig et al., 2011), and the method of Minowa et al. (Minowa et al., 2007).
 Ketoreductase domain-based stereochemistry predictions for PKSs (Starcevic et al., 2008) are also performed.

+For PKS type II clusters, the side panel shows a list of the predicted starter units along with bitscores, a list of the predicted number of malonyl elongations along with bitscores, the predicted product class, a list of product molecular weights predictions for each combination of starter unit and number of malonyl elongations.
+Furhtermore, it displays each gene/protein which are involved in the polyketide biosynthesis of the cluster.
+For each gene/protein the type is indicated and for some a prediction of function is displayed.

 In the upper right, a small list of buttons offers further functionality.
 The house-shaped button will get you back on the antiSMASH start page.
 The